-It’s SO easy to get rid of fruit flies with a simple homemade fruit fly trap — no special equipment or fancy baiting system required!
+It’s SO easy to get rid of fruit flies with a simple homemade fruit fly trap — no special equipment or fancy baiting system required.
+Grab your apple cider vinegar and get ready to trap some pesky flies!

 I don’t know about you, but to me summer is all about the fruit.
 We eagerly forage juneberries, mulberries, and blackberries.
 We pick plums from our trees and strawberries from our edible landscape.
 We bring home giant, supersweet melons from our CSA and farmers’ market and enjoy all that amazing sweetness we can only get for the short summer months.
 Love love love!